Yunxiang-Li/Cpp_Primer/Chapter 12. Dynamic Memory/Chapter 12. Dynamic Memory.md

 **We did not make the constructor that takes an initializer_list explicit (§ 7.5.4, p.
 296).
 Discuss the pros and cons of this design choice.**

+For this design choice(explicit)

 Pros:

+When using the constructor with a single parameter, the compiler cannot convert a single input variable to be the right type for that constructor.

-The compiler will not use this constructor in an automatic conversion thus it is more clear for programmers.
+Therefore it is more clear for programmers.

 Cons:

-When using the constructor with a single parameter, the compiler cannot convert a single input variable to be the right type for that constructor.
+The compiler needs to construct a temporary StrBlob object each time thus it is hard to use.